kyldvs/books/README.md

 # Books

-This repo is primarily for my personal use to track books I've read or book I want to read.
+This repo is primarily for my personal use to track books I've read or books I want to read.

 - List of [`authors.md`](./authors.md) (with links to series)
 - Book [rankings](./rankings.md)